highbyte/dotnet-6502/docs/libraries/core/dotnet6502-systems-plugins.md

 Library: `Highbyte.DotNet6502.Systems.Plugins`

 A small Tier-1 core library holding the **plugin contracts** and the **discovery** mechanism that let a host app run an emulated system without holding any compile-time reference to it.
-It is the foundation of the project's rule that **a host app is system-agnostic** — no `using` of, and no `ProjectReference` to, any system-specific (`*.Commodore64` / `*.Generic`) project.

-## Why

-Before plugins, every app carried system-specific code and `if (system == "C64")`-style conditionals.
-Now each system's wiring lives in its own plugin assembly, and apps discover those assemblies at runtime.
-Adding a new emulated system, or a new host technology, requires no edit to any existing app.
+For the higher-level four-tier model, the dependency rule, and a summary of these contracts in context, see [Architecture](../../architecture.md).
+This page covers the contracts and discovery flow in full detail.

 ## Plugin contracts